Glasgow Zoo: Closure

 The Glasgow Zoo closed on 25 August 2003 despite being to set to close in late September.
 The zoo closed because of debts of £3.5 million which it accumulated after its public funding stopped in 2000.
-Animal welfare organizations had concerns about conditions and public safety.
+Animal welfare organisations had concerns about conditions and public safety.
 During the time before closure, staff from the zoo in tandem with SSPCA workers helped relocate animals to other zoos or enclosures.

-Even though the zoological society stated interest in re-opening the attraction or the creation of a similar attraction on the site, plans were made to clear the land to make way for new homes.
-The land of the Glasgow zoo still remains in ruins.
+Even though the zoological society stated an interest in re-opening the attraction or the creation of a similar attraction on the site, plans were made to clear the land to make way for new homes.
+The lands of Glasgow Zoo still remain derelict.
 Nowadays a few traces of the previously prominent zoo remain.

-Since the closure of the zoo in 2003, the area and old buildings fell into disrepair with many of the enclosures being burned, demolished or vandalized as well as illegal dumping from nearby developers and constructors causing further damage to the structures to the point where many were unsafe for use.
+Since the closure of the zoo in 2003, the area and old buildings fell into disrepair with many of the enclosures being burned, demolished or vandalised as well as illegal dumping from nearby developers and constructors causing further damage to the structures to the point where many were unsafe for use.
 The area was no longer being locked due to extensive damage to the gate and gatehouse (burned to the ground) as well as the rear gate being burst open.

 Animals and exhibits

 The zoo specialized in four types of animals: mammals, birds, reptiles, and farm land animals.
 Some of the zoo's most popular mammals were African lions, white rhinoceros, white-throated Capuchin monkeys, Asian black bears and a polar bear named Winston.
 Birds on display at the zoo included golden eagle, lorikeets, scarlet macaws, and Indian peacocks.
 Reptiles at the zoo included: major skinks, bearded lizards, a selection of snakes (boa constrictor, papuan python, Madagascan Tree Boa etc.) and a tortoises including elongated, hermanns, African spurred, and Aldabran giant.

 Glasgow Zoo also housed a large farmland display.
 Some of these animals include sheep, goats, geese, doves, large black pigs, ponies, and guinea pigs.

+Glasgow Zoo also housed a dedicated aquatic enclosure playing host to a variety of rays, minor crustaceans and - controversially - a basking shark thought to have been captured off the coast of Stornoway.
+The shark perished within days.

 Glasgow zoo was also well known as a zoological garden due to the large variety of plant life around the zoo's enclosures, and the zoo had a wildlife garden with a wide range of natural habitats including scrub woodland containing birch and ash trees, a large selection of hedge life including hawthorn and hazel and a section of traditional Scottish moorland.
 The wildlife garden and surrounding areas were often used for teaching as the wide variety of plants allowed for many areas of plant life to be studied.